 View two windows side-by-side using Smart Window

 Smart Window, or Snap, allows the user to view two windows side-by-side in Windows 7 without having to manually re-size either window.
 Smart Window is also useful if you don't want to use Alt-Tab to switch between 2 windows.
-If you are running an earlier version of Windows, such as Windows XP or Windows Vista, see the Split and arrange open windows tip for suggestions.
+If you are running an earlier version of Windows, such as Windows XP or Windows Vista, see our tips to split and arrange open windows.

 - Click and drag on the top title bar of the first window, so your mouse pointer hits either the left or right side of your screen.
 Let go of the window when you see the outline of the window re-size to ½ of the screen.

 - Choose the other window you want to view on the side of the first window.
-Click and Drag the 2nd window to the opposite side of the screen until the mouse pointer hits the side of the screen and resizes to the other ½ of the screen.
+Click and drag the second window to the opposite side of the screen until the mouse pointer hits the side of the screen and resizes to the other ½ of the screen.

 - While pressing the Windows key on your keyboard, press either the Right or Left arrow to move the open window to either the left or right portion of the screen.